 Preparing a disaster plan for your pet

-Have you got a plan to protect your pet during a disaster or emergency?
+Do you have a plan to protect your pet during a disaster or emergency?

-Disasters such as earthquakes, floods and cyclones strike the world's population more than 400 times every year, killing, injuring and displacing millions of people and animals.
+Disasters such as earthquakes, floods, fires, and cyclones strike the world's population more than 400 times every year, killing, injuring and displacing millions of people and animals.

 Despite this, animals are rarely included in national emergency response programs.
 With over 50 years of rescuing animals in disasters, we are helping governments and communities around the world to better prepare for disasters.